Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Methods

-The binary matrix $ w_{\epsilon} $ might be interpreted as the adjacency matrix of $ G_{\epsilon}$ and defines a simplicial complex including 0-simplices (nodes) and 1-simplices (edges) only \cite{lee2012persistent}.
-We then obtain the graph filtration of $G$ as a sequence of nested multi-scale binary graphs of form:
+The binary matrix $ w_{\epsilon} $ is the adjacency matrix of $ G_{\epsilon}$ and defines a simplicial complex only using 0-simplices (nodes) and 1-simplices (edges) \cite{lee.2012.tmi}.
+We then obtain the graph filtration of $G$ as a sequence of nested multiscale binary graphs: